gato001k1/Mc-Mod-Updater/README.md

 # Mc-Mod-Updater
 this program allows you to automatically update the minecraft mods for any minecraft friends server

-this allows the process of changing mods for everyone easier.
+this allows the process of changing minecraft mods easier for everyone.

 to use it you need a github repo with the randr-hash file that is just some randomized numbers and a zip file containing the mods all of these configs like location of minecraft launcher and the location